ianozsvald/notes_to_self/README.md

 ### `unittest`

-`python -m unittest` runs all tests with autodiscovery, `python -m unittest mymodule.myclass` finds `mymodule.py` and runs the tests in `myclass`.
+`python -m unittest` runs all tests with autodiscovery, `python -m unittest mymodule.MyClass` finds `mymodule.py` and runs the tests in `MyClass`.

 There are some visual diffs but they're not brilliant.
 I don't think we can invoke `pdb` on failures without writing code?